Engee documentation

 Details

-Select this checkbox to use the unit’s thermal port and simulate the effect of the heat generated and the temperature of the device.
+Select this option to use the thermal port of the unit and simulate the effect of the generated heat and the temperature of the device.

 Default value